Bears–Giants rivalry: Pre-Super Bowl era

-The Bears and Giants met in six NFL championship games, more than any common matchup in either the NFL Championship or Super Bowl.
-Between 1933 and 1946, the Bears and/or the Giants appeared in 12 of 14 NFL championship games, and combined to win seven championships in that span.
-Their first meeting came in the first-ever NFL Championship Game that concluded the 1933 season.
-In a close-knit affair, the Bears won the game and the championship 23–21 by scoring the game-winning touchdown in the final two minutes of the fourth quarter.
-It was Chicago's second consecutive championship, having previously won in 1932 when the league awarded the title to the team with the best regular season winning percentage.
-However, the Giants returned the favor in the 1934 NFL Championship Game, winning 30–13 by outscoring the Bears 27–0 in the fourth quarter.
-The game was forever immortalized as the Sneakers Game, as the Giants switched to basketball sneakers at the half due to the slick frozen conditions that affected the Polo Grounds field.
+The Bears and Giants met in six NFL Championship Games, the most common matchup in either the NFL Championship or the Super Bowl.
+Between 1933 and 1946, the two teams appeared in 12 of 14 championship games, winning a combined seven titles during that period.
+Their first meeting occurred in the inaugural NFL Championship Game at the end of the 1933 season, in which Chicago defeated New York 23–21 by scoring the winning touchdown in the final minutes of the fourth quarter.
+It was the Bears’ second consecutive championship, following their 1932 title that had been awarded based on regular-season winning percentage.
+The Giants won the rematch in the 1934 NFL Championship Game, defeating Chicago 30–13 after outscoring them 27–0 in the fourth quarter.
+The game became known as the “Sneakers Game” after the Giants switched to basketball shoes at halftime to improve traction on the frozen field at the Polo Grounds.

 The Bears and Giants met for a third time in the 1941 NFL Championship Game.
 This game was notable as it happened two weeks following the Japanese attack on Pearl Harbor; as a result, only 13,341 fans attended the game at Wrigley Field, the lowest of any NFL championship game.
 The Bears dominated the Giants 37–9 to win their fifth NFL title, thanks to four unanswered touchdowns in the second half.
 A fourth meeting took place in the 1946 NFL Championship Game, in which a then-record 58,346 fans witnessed the Bears defeat the Giants 24–14 in New York.
 The game was tied 14–14 after three quarters before the Bears scored ten unanswered points.
 The victory was marred, however, by a bribery scandal involving two Giants players.

 In the 1956 NFL Championship Game, the Giants routed the Bears 47–7 at Yankee Stadium to win the championship.
 It was the team's last title until Super Bowl XXI in 1986.
 Similar to the 1934 title game, the Giants wore sneakers in order to gain traction on an icy field.
 Seven years later, the Giants and Bears met for a sixth time to decide the 1963 NFL Championship.
 In a low-scoring affair, the Bears prevailed 14–10 to win their eighth NFL championship, their last until Super Bowl XX in 1985.
 It was also the final meeting between the Bears and Giants that decided the NFL championship.